Posted on

 Numerous MV Maintenance Market Participants

-In multiple research studies conducted over several decades, Newton-Evans Research has found more than 275 U.S.-based companies and organizations providing one or more types of MV-related services to electric utilities and to C&I customers.
+In multiple research studies conducted over several decades, Newton-Evans Research has found more than 275 U.S.-based companies and organizations provide one or more types of MV equipment-related services to electric utilities and to C&I customers.
 Each of these was earning related revenues of at least $10 million in annual revenue, with about 45-50 firms in the group earning in excess of $20 million annually from the provision of MV-related services.
 There is a growing group of domestic firms earning in excess of $250 million in MV services revenue.
-Another huge segment of providers offers services in addition to equipment maintenance, repair and refurbishment.
+Another large segment of commercial providers offers services in addition to equipment maintenance, repair and refurbishment.
 These include utility staff training services, equipment testing services and some portion of construction related (design/build) services.

 MV Switchgear Services Revenue Assumptions based on Third Party Service Firm Website Information

-Switchgear services and revenue seems often to be grouped with Circuit Breaker services.
-There are national, regional and local third-party T&D services firms that provide various levels of equipment services for utilities and the C&I communities.
+Switchgear services (maintenance, repair, refurbishment and re-manufacturing) are often grouped with similar Circuit Breaker services and together account for several hundred million dollars of utility and C&I expenditures.
+There are national, regional and local area third-party T&D services firms that provide various levels of equipment services for utilities and the C&I communities.
 Some of the national names prominent in the switchgear services, maintenance and repair/refurbishment market include Shermco, CBS Services and Saber Power Services.

 While many services firms are in the “small business” category and earn less than $10 million annually, there are several others that earn in excess of $100 Million from a variety of T&D equipment service offerings.